The One and Only (TV programme)

 The One and Only... is a British entertainment show, celebrating some of Britain's best loved stars from the world of entertainment.
 The first show aired on 8 April 2012 and was presented by Des O'Connor.
 The second aired on 16 October 2013, which was presented by Paul O'Grady, starred the comedian's good friend, Cilla Black.

-This series format could be considered a successor to ITV's long running similar series "An Audience With...", also featuring guest celebrity appearances.
+This series format could be considered a successor to ITV's long running similar series "An Audience with...", also featuring guest celebrity appearances.

 Episodes

 Episode viewing figures from BARB.
 Viewing figures do not include numbers from ITV HD or ITV +1.

 Des O'Connor

 The One and Only Des O'Connor was aired on 8 April 2012 to celebrate O'Connor's 80th Birthday.
 The show was presented by O'Connor and featured guests including Melanie Sykes, Bradley Walsh, Michelle Keegan, Katherine Kelly, Matt Lucas, Paul O'Grady and Robert Lindsay.
-O'Connor died on 14 November 2020, aged 88.